A hot opportunity to cut emissions

 Process heat factsheets

-These factsheets give an informative snapshot of how process heat is used in New Zealand and in key industries.
+As part of our work with MBIE, these factsheets have been created to give an informative snapshot of how process heat is used in New Zealand and in key industries.